-Myth 1: Girls are more quiet than boys.
+Myth 1: Girls are quieter than boys.

 Just come to my house when both girls are screaming at the same time and tell me if you think the ear-piercing pitch is quiet.
 We also love pounding on paint cans or pots as hard as possible!